v1ct0r/Kommunicate-Web-SDK/README.md

 Dialogflow is a Google-owned NLP platform to facilitate human-computer interactions such as chatbots, voice bots, etc.

-Kommunicate's Dialogflow integration provides a more versatile, customizable and better chatting experience.
-Kommunicate chat widget supports all of Dialogflow's features such as Google Assistant, Rich Messaging, etc. On top of that, it is equipped with advanced features such as bot-human handoff, conversation managing dashboard, reporting, and others.
+Snap's Dialogflow integration provides a more versatile, customizable and better chatting experience.
+Snap chat widget supports all of Dialogflow's features such as Google Assistant, Rich Messaging, etc. On top of that, it is equipped with advanced features such as bot-human handoff, conversation managing dashboard, reporting, and others.

-You can connect your Dialogflow chatbot with Kommunicate in the following 4 simple steps.
+You can connect your Dialogflow chatbot with Snap in the following 4 simple steps.
 [Here](https://www.youtube.com/watch?v=ZlrFYRwJxS8) is a video for the same.

 ### Step 1: Get your API credentials from Dialogflow
 - Login to Dialogflow console and select your agent from the dropdown in the left panel.